JakobBruenker/monadic-bang/README.md

 ### Desugaring

-The desugaring is essentially what one would expect from reading the motivating examples bottom-to-top.
+The desugaring is essentially what one would expect from comparing the motivating examples with the versions using `!`.

 To illustrate with a fairly extensive example: